SETTLEMENTS & VERDICTS

 Congratulations!
 Bearing in mind all of the information you’ve learned, you should be ready to hire an attorney.
 Your next step will be to sign a contingency fee agreement with your attorney of choice, which will outline the terms of your working relationship as well as any fees.
 At the end of the day, you want the best possible chances of receiving compensation for your injuries.
 Those chances come when you work with a lawyer who is dependable, honest, and determined to fight for your rights.
 At Dennis and King, our dedicated attorneys are vigilant in their pursuit of compensation for our clients, and always keep an open channel of communication.
 If you’re on the hunt for a new attorney, bear in mind these tips before making any decisions.

-Contact Dennis and King for your free consultation today.
+Contact Dennis and King for your free strategy session today.

 OUR SERVICES & REVIEWS